 Overall aims and purpose

+A blended approach to delivery will be undertaken and delivery may be dictated by relevant public health guidelines.
 Independent prescribing is defined as Prescribing by a practitioner who is responsible and accountable for the assessment of patients with undiagnosed or diagnosed conditions and for decisions about the clinical management required including prescribing.

-This course will enable nurses, pharmacists and physiotherapists to undertake a robust training programme, in order to develop as and to meet the standards set by the Nursing and Midwifery Council (NMC), General Pharmaceutical Council ( GPhC) and The Health and Care Professions Council ( HCPC) to become competent independent/supplementary prescribers .
+This course will enable nurses, pharmacists, advanced paramedics and physiotherapists to undertake a robust training programme, in order to develop as and to meet the standards set by the Nursing and Midwifery Council (NMC), General Pharmaceutical Council ( GPhC) and The Health and Care Professions Council ( HCPC) to become competent independent/supplementary prescribers .
 All participants of this course will receive both theoretical assessment , and a period of supervised practice under the guidance of a trained designated medical practitioner.

 The designated medical practitioner (DMP) is a registered medical practitioner who normally has at least three years clinical experience in their relevant field of practice.
 The DMP will be responsible for determining whether the clinical learning outcomes have been met and whether the trainee prescriber has acquired certain competencies.
 The DMP will provide supervision, support and opportunities to develop competence in prescribing practice.
 The duration of this period will be no less than 12 days in practice, which equates to 90 hours, face to face clinical teaching.
 There will be the requirement of the employing organisation or GP practice to support both the student and the DMP .

 Ways in which medicines are selected, and procured in order to optimise the contribution that medicines make to formulate the desired outcomes of patient care.